Davion-Liu/davion-liu.github.io/_pages/about.md

 ---

-I am a researcher at [Institute of Computing Technology](http://www.ict.ac.cn/), [Chinese Academy of Sciences](http://www.cas.cn/), advised by Prof. [Jiafeng Guo](http://www.bigdatalab.ac.cn/gjf/).
+I am a third-year Ph.D. student at [Institute of Computing Technology](http://www.ict.ac.cn/), [Chinese Academy of Sciences](http://www.cas.cn/), advised by Prof. [Jiafeng Guo](http://www.bigdatalab.ac.cn/gjf/) and Prof. [Wei Chen](https://weichen-cas.github.io/).
 I am a member of [CAS Key Lab of Web Data Science and Technology](http://www.bigdatalab.ac.cn/).
-My research interests lie in the robustness and safety of Information Retrieval (IR), with a special focus on adversarial attack, adversarial defense and out-of-distribution in IR.
+My research interests lie in the robustness and safety of Information Retrieval (IR), with a special focus on adversarial attack, adversarial defense, and out-of-distribution in IR.

 Contact me via email if you have any interest in discussing/working/cooperating with me.